Official Women Who Ski Trip 2026

 • Outdoor hot tub and pool

-• Newer hotel with large fitness area
+• Newer hotel with large fitness room

 • Lobby bar and lounge with food menu